 Encourage your child to gently bite down.
 This will help stem the bleeding.
 While tending to your child’s dental injury, be sure to check that only the tooth was affected during the injury.
 If you notice any injury to your child’s gums, go to the emergency room.

-Schedule an emergency dental appointment with our experienced pediatric dentist.
+Schedule a dental appointment with our experienced pediatric dentist.
 We may want you to bring the missing tooth to the appointment for him or her to inspect.

 Depending on the type of injury, our pediatric dentist may recommend your child have dental x-rays to rule out nerve damage or damage to the underlying adult tooth.
 A dental x-ray will also help us check for tooth fragments remaining in the gum, which can affect how adult teeth come in.